How to get a Florida Resale Certificate [2023 Guide]

 What is a Resale Certificate?

-Before a business starts selling products or providing taxable services, they must first get a Florida Sales Tax Permit from the Florida Department of Revenue.
-The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax certificate, sales tax number, or sales tax license.
+Before a business starts selling products or providing taxable services, it must first get a Florida Sales Tax Permit from the Florida Department of Revenue.
+The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax certificate, resale license, sales tax number, or sales tax license.

 The Sales Tax Permit and Resale Certificate are commonly thought of as the same thing but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

-To get started be sure to register for a Florida Sales Tax Permit (sometimes called a state tax ID or Form DR-1 Florida Business Tax Application)
+To get started be sure to register for a Florida Sales Tax Permit (sometimes referred to as a state tax ID or Form DR-1 Florida Business Tax Application)

 After registering for the Sales Tax Permit, the Department of Revenue provides a Florida Certificate of Registration (Form DR-11) and Florida Annual Resale Certificate for Sales Tax (Form DR-13) to provide to the vendor.

-How much does a Florida Resale Certificate cost?
+How much does a Resale Certificate cost in Florida?